 Table 1.
 Summary of current (1995) required, recommended, and optional water- quality constituents to be measured in the three ground-water components of the Occurrence and Distribution Assessment, National Water-Quality 2 Assessment Program 2.
 3. Information to obtain when planning water-quality data-collection activities.
-Equipment, supplies, and suppliers for ground-water-quality sampling for the National Water Quality Assessment Program Δ the National Water-Quality Assessment Program Example of a method to determine pump-system suitability as a function ч. of selected well and pump characteristics 5.
+Equipment, supplies, and suppliers for ground-water-quality sampling for the National Water Quality Assessment Program Δ the National Water-Quality Assessment Program Example of a method to determine pump-system suitability as a function т. of selected well and pump characteristics 5.
 Requirements for meters and sensors used for field measurements taken at ground-water-quality sites of the National Water-Quality Assessment 6.
 Program Recommended sequence of training-related activities to prepare for National Water-Quality Assessment (NAWQA) Program ground-water- quality data collection 7.
 Example of a sampling schedule for a 28-well Land-Use Study 8.
 Basic considerations in designing annual ground-water-quality sampling schedules for Study-Unit components of the National Water-Quality 0 Assessment Program 9.
 Requirements for the design of National Water-Quality Assessment Program ground-water-quality sampling schedules to enhance data quality 10 Quality-control samples for ground-water components of the National 10.
 Water-Quality Assessment (NAWQA) Program 11.
 Procedures to identify the type and schedule the annual collection of routine quality-control data for ground-water components of the 12.
 National Water-Quality Assessment Program Required type and minimum number (or frequency) of routine quality- control samples for a Land-Use Study of the National Water-Quality Assessment Program 13.
-Well- and site-selection criteria for routine quality-control samples collected for ground-water components of the National Water-Quality 14.
-Assessment Program Sample container coding requirements for ground-water-quality and 14. routine quality-control samples of the National Water-Quality Assessment (NAWQA) Program 15.
-Storage and coding requirements for ground-water-quality and quality-control samples and data of the National Water-Quality 16 Assessment Program Activities related to final plans and preparations before sampling begins 10.
+Well- and site-selection criteria for routine quality-control samples collected for ground-water components of the National Water-Quality Assessment Program 14.
+14. routine quality-control samples of the National Water-Quality Assessment (NAWQA) Program 15.
+Storage and coding requirements for ground-water-quality and quality-control samples and data of the National Water-Quality Assessment Program 16.
 Activities related to final plans and preparations before sampling begins